Remynfv/LegitSlimePaper/README.md

 ```

 # `Process finished with exit code 128`?
-This error happens because the default Windows path limit is 255 characters.
-Change the following key in the [registry](https://en.wikipedia.org/wiki/Windows_Registry) to fix it:
+This error occurs because the default Windows path limit is 255 characters.
+There cannot be paths longer than 255 characters, which is obviously bad, especially if you have many nested folders.
+Change the following key in the [Windows Registry](https://en.wikipedia.org/wiki/Windows_Registry) to fix it:
 ```
 HKLM\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled - Set to 1
 ```
-Make sure to also change the path limit in git:
+Make sure to also allow long paths in git:
 ```
 git config --system core.longpaths true
 ```